streem/pbandk/README.md

 ## Credits

 This repository was originally forked from https://github.com/cretz/pb-and-k.
 Many thanks to https://github.com/cretz for creating this library and building the initial feature set.

+pbandk uses its own pure-Kotlin protobuf implementation that is heavily based on the Google Protobuf Java library.